dokaattila/ndb/README.md

 # Name Day Finder
-Name Day Finder (ndb) is a Java Spring application for retrieving hungarian namedays.
+Name Day Finder (ndb) is a Java Spring application, that returns hungarian name days.

 ## General Information
 - The project uses an SQLite database to store all the hungarian namedays, and is able to return the actual namedays